byuzlu/Determinit/README.md

 # Determinit
-It is an engineering calculator used to evaluate different options.
+An engineering calculator used to evaluate different options.